Vaginal Relaxation Syndrome (VRS)

 HOW DOES IT WORK?

 Vaginal laser treatment is based on laser-induced, mild and controlled heating of the vaginal tissue, which stimulates angiogenesis, fibroblast activity and new skin strength and elasticity formation without thermal or ablative damage.
-The final result is increased epithelial thickness as well as vascularisation of the lamina propria, along with a reduction of symptoms such as dryness, itching, irritation and painful intercourse.
+The final result is increased epithelial thickness as well as vascularization of the lamina propria, along with a reduction of symptoms such as dryness, itching, irritation and painful intercourse.

 WHAT DOES THE PROCEDURE INVOLVE?